 Mandatory Training: The statutory and minimum requirements for training that Professional Carers delivering the Managed Care Model must satisfy.
 Mandatory Training is reviewed annually.

 Medication Administration Record: The document on which Professional Carers record any medication provided to You as part of the Managed Care Model.

 Mental Capacity: For the purposes of the Mental Capacity Act (2005), a person lacks capacity in relation to a matter if at the material time he is unable to make a decision for himself in relation to the matter because of an impairment of, or disturbance in the functioning of, the mind or brain.

 NHS Continuing Healthcare: The funding mechanism provided by Clinical Commissioning Groups which permits Care Recipients an allocated budget for NHS Continuing Healthcare

-Nurse Manager: The qualified Nurse who oversees Initial Home Visits, reviews of Care Plans, and day to day contact with the Client, Care Recipient and Professional Carer.
+Nurse Manager: The qualified Nurse who oversees Initial Home Visits, reviews Managed Care Plans and supports the Professional Carer to deliver Managed Care.

 Personal Care: Provision of intimate and sensitive assistance in the Activities of Daily Living, ranging from but not confined to companionship to personal hygiene, washing and dressing and nutrition.

 Personal Health Budgets: The funding mechanism provided by Clinical Commissioning Groups which permits Care Recipients an allocated budget for Personal Care and other support for a long term condition.

 Power of Attorney: The legal role fulfilled by the nominee of the care recipient in relation to finances and health and welfare.

 Professional Carers: The term we use to describe the self-employed carers providing Personal Care through the Hometouch Platform.